Jrsoulen/EdgarFundingCalculator/README.md

 Or dotnet run the App.Web project

-On the first run this will loop across CIKs in the appSettings and populate the SQLLite database
+On the first run this will loop across CIKs in the appSettings and populate the SQLLite database ** This step takes about thirty seconds - suboptimal for what it is doing, but should just be run once
-	On a restart, the program will retry and CIKs that did not have Edgar data Once that is complete the console will say so and the app will be ready for testing This step takes about thirty seconds - suboptimal for what it is doing.
+	On a restart, the program will retry and CIKs that did not have Edgar data

-	Not a priority for a one time data seed step, but could easily but cut down to a fraction of that.
+Once that is complete the console will say so and the app will be ready for testing

 /***************/
 /***************/